⭐ Why is Gzip Compression Important for Website Performance?

 Does Gzip Compression affect site ranking?

 While Gzip itself doesn't directly impact SEO rankings, the speed improvements it drives are known to be a significant ranking factor.
+Search engines prioritize user experience, and faster sites tend to rank better in search results.

 Which types of files benefit most from Gzip Compression?

 Text-based files such as HTML, CSS, and JavaScript files gain the most benefit from Gzip Compression.
+These files often contain repetitive text patterns, making them ideal candidates for compression, while binary files like images and videos are typically not compressed effectively by Gzip.

 Is there a downside to using Gzip Compression?

 While there is negligible overhead for servers to compress files, the performance benefits far outweigh any downsides.
+The server may experience a slight increase in CPU usage during compression, but this is generally offset by the reduced bandwidth and faster load times for users.

 🔍 Related Performance Terms